 In order to facilitate your divorce agreement with your spouse, the following are links to the easy to use NYS Child Support Calculator and the NYS Maintenance Calculator.
 I have been told by clients and fellow attorneys alike that these are the best calculators available on the internet today.

-We serve Buffalo, Niagara Falls, Rochester, Binghamton, Syracuse, Ithaca, Elmira, Corning, Utica, Watertown, Oneonta, Schenectady, Albany, Poughkeepsie, Plattsburgh, Yonkers, New York City, and all other towns and cities in New York State, and, all the Counties of New York State.
-In fact often times people use our service because Erie County processes divorces faster than most of the other counties in New York State.
+Serving Buffalo, Niagara Falls, Rochester, Binghamton, Vestal, Syracuse, Ithaca, Elmira, Corning, Utica, Watertown, Oneonta, Schenectady, Albany, Poughkeepsie, Plattsburgh, Yonkers, New York City, and all other towns and cities in New York State.
+In fact often times people use this service because Erie County processes divorces faster than most of the other counties in New York State.
 So long as the parties agree on having Erie County as the venue, your divorce can processed faster than the county where you or your spouse resides.
 Some Counties have uncontested divorce processing times as long as six months, to a year.